pudly/schmopera-hugo/content/articles/mo-elektra.md

 Original footage from _Helena de troya_, directed by Manfred Noa, was shown in the first five minutes of the show, completely silent and it was slightly uncomfortable.
 Most opera goers don't come to sit and watch a screen in silence - I kept waiting for the orchestra to chime in.
 This screen stayed up in the first scene to show the footage made for this production, which was an interesting dramatic device.

-Throughout the drama, the projected film showed what was about to happen offstage not in real time (the beating of servants, for example), what is going on currently on the stage (almost as if the singers are lip syncing), what the characters fantasize might happen in the immediate future (Oreste and his sisters embracing and rejoicing in the palace together).
+Throughout the drama the projected film has a few purposes.
+It showed what was about to happen offstage not in real time, in the maids scene one of the servants is led offstage to be beaten, and we got to witness that on the screen.
+During Elektra entrance aria and scene, the screen projected  what was occuring currently on the stage, so the singers were basically lipsyncing.
+This was an odd in my opinion, but it achieved the larger than life drama that all greek classics demand.

+The cinematic display showed what the characters fantasize might happen in the immediate future.
+After the two murders, Oreste and his sisters were shown embracing and rejoicing in the palace together.
+But in the reality of the plot of the film and Strauss' opera, that never occurs.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1570496191/media/2019/10/MOElektra_37A0235_psdsk0.jpg){{% /md %}}